coder/code-server/docs/CONTRIBUTING.md

 - Linux arm7l (.tar.gz)
 - Linux armhf.deb
 - Linux armhf.rpm
-- macOS amd64 (Intel-based)
+- macOS arm64.tar.gz

-Currently, these are compiled in CI using the `yarn release-standalone` command in the `release.yaml` workflow.
+Currently, these are compiled in CI using the `yarn release:standalone` command in the `release.yaml` workflow.
 We then upload them to the draft release and distribute via GitHub Releases.